tkem/mopidy-mobile/README.rst

 documentation for further information on how to run the app on an actual device, or in a Web browser or emulator for testing.

-Due to lack of resources, the app has *not* been tested on iOS, and is unlikely to run unchanged on that platform.
-However, being a hybrid app, it shouldn't take too much effort to make it work, so please feel free to fork this and give it a try!
+Due to lack of resources, iOS is *not* supported, and it is unlikely that the app will run unchanged on that platform.
+However, being a hybrid app, it shouldn't take too much effort to make it work, so please feel free to fork and give it a try!

 Project Resources